Expert Commentary and Opinion

 29 August 2025

 Saudi Arabia, long defined by oil, is quietly staging one of the fastest renewable energy scale-ups in the world.
-With 15 GW of solar and wind awarded in a single deal and nearly 60 GW now in its pipeline, the Kingdom is rapidly shifting from plans to execution, positioning itself as both a global oil giant and an emerging clean energy leader.
+With 15 GW of solar and wind awarded in a single deal, and nearly 60 GW now in its pipeline, the Kingdom is rapidly shifting from plans to execution, positioning itself as both a global oil giant and and clean energy leader.

 Tripling Renewables in the Mediterranean: